Swiss bank UBS faces French court ruling on fraud charges | Malay Mail

 Yet prosecutors pointed to the roughly 3,700 French UBS clients who later took advantage of an amnesty offer to regularise their tax declarations with the French authorities.

-That case was also prompted by a former American UBS employee turned whistleblower, Bradley Birkenfeld, whose book Lucifer's Banker: The Untold Story of How I Destroyed Swiss Bank Secrecy was published in 2016.
+Prosecutors in this case were assisted by a former American UBS employee turned whistleblower, Bradley Birkenfeld, whose book Lucifer's Banker: The Untold Story of How I Destroyed Swiss Bank Secrecy was published in 2016.